mavedev/SmartWrappers/README.md

 plus_five(x)
 print(x)  # >>> 1

-# Standard solution: rewrite our code.
+# Standard solution: rewrite our code in a way our function
+# calculates a new value and then we just reassign it to variables
+# whose values we need to change.

 def get_plus_five(x):
     return x + 5